teresafrancis18/AutomationExperiments/README.md

 # Context
-A sample to demonstarte Selenium test automation of a website using the below:
+A sample to demonstrate Selenium test automation of a website using the below:
  - Selenium Webdriver
  - TestNG
  - Maven